maximus3219/maximus3219.github.io/README.md

 - Myxofibrosarcoma
 - Myxoid liposarcoma

-It has been evaluated to have an accuracy of 99%.
+It has been evaluated to have an accuracy of 97%.

-Currently, please use Microsoft Edge on desktop or Safari on iPhone as the web browser, and using Chrome on desktop has been found to give wrong result.
-Its performance has not been tested on other browsers.

 For optimal use, please upload the most representative images for the lesion, taken at 20X objectives.